 - In a separate medium bowl, sift together flour, salt and baking powder.

 - Add the flour slowly to the batter and keep mixing on low speed until the batter is smooth.

-- Prepare a large baking pan(12x16 inch or 30x40cm) by buttering the bottom of it.
-Cover the pan with parchment paper and butter the parchment paper as well.
+- Prepare a baking pan by buttering the bottom of it.
+Cover the pan with parchment paper.

-- Bake at 350F/180C 30-35 minutes or until the top of the cake is golden brown.
+- Bake at 350F/180C for 30-35 minutes or until the top of the cake is golden brown.

 - Let it cool, then serve cut in squares sprinkled with powdered sugar on top.